 If you are planning to attend TICTeC, please do consider if you can organise your own events the day(s) before and after TICTeC, rather than asking the same attendees to travel again to another meeting point.
 This will help reduce carbon emissions from flying.
 We can help you promote the event if you decide to do this.

 As a charity, we’ve never really had a big budget for conference giveaways, but regardless of this, we think giving out unsolicited branded ‘swag’ is just an unnecessary use of resources (and of course our precious budget) - so we’re not going to do it.
-This means no more pens, notepads, folders etc - I’m sure if attendees really need these things, they will bring their own.
-Instead, we’re hoping to offer delegates headshots taken by a professional photographer.
-Moreover, we could divert expenditure on 'swag' to more worthy things, like helping more attendees and speakers with support grants to improve diversity at the event.
+This means no more pens, notepads, folders etc - we are sure if attendees really need these things, they will bring their own.
+Instead, we will be offering delegates headshots taken by a professional photographer.

 In the past, we have given out printed agenda and speaker directory documents at TICTeC events.
 This time we will not be doing this and will encourage attendees to use the online version instead.
 We will also send attendees a PDF document of the agenda and speaker directory before the conference, so they can download it onto their phones - this will help those people who might not be able to access data or the internet during the conference.